 Dogs with prostate problems will benefit from these dietary supplements:

-This supplement contains all of the above-mentioned ingredients (vitamins, zinc, lecithin, kelp, etc.) and more for the general health of your dog.
+This supplement contains ingredients mentioned above (e.g. vitamins, zinc, lecithin, etc.) and more for the general health of your dog.
 It can boost your dog's immune system and speed up healing of infections.

 Several homeopathic remedies can be used to treat canine prostate enlargement or infections.
 If you would like to give homeopathic remedies a try, consult a holistic vet.
 Common remedies for dog prostate problems include the following: